neuronsimulator/nrn/docs/courses/using_modeldb_and_modelview.rst

 If no hoc file contains the create keyword, maybe the CellBuilder was used.

-Run mosinit.hoc again and look for a CellBuilder.
+Run :file:`mosinit.hoc` again and look for a CellBuilder.

 If you don't see one, maybe a Window Group Manager is hiding it.